What are GeoFences?

 • Customer complaints

-If you’re able to see more details about where your employees are, how long they’re there, and what routes they’re taking, you’ll be able to have a clearer picture of each employee’s movements.
-Finding and addressing these types of workday inefficiencies with detailed data can help you guide your employees to better route planning and time management techniques, making business flow smoothly.
+If you can see more details about where your employees are, how long they stay, and what routes they’re taking, you’ll have a clearer picture of each employee’s movements.
+Finding and addressing these types of workday inefficiencies with detailed data can help you better guide your employees through route planning and time management techniques, ensuring a smooth business flow.

 Leave a comment